-1. Programme title Postgraduate Diploma in Theological & Pastoral Studies 2.
-Awarding institution Middlesex University 3.
-Teaching institution Oak Hill Theological College 4.
-Programme accredited by N/A 5.
-Final qualification Postgraduate Diploma (PGDip) 6.
-Academic year 2010-11 - updated 31/01/2014 7.
-Language of study English 8.
-Mode of study Full-time / Part-time
+1. Programme Title Postgraduate Diploma in Theology 2.
+Awarding Institution Middlesex University 3.
+Teaching Institution Oak Hill Theological College 4.
+Details of Accreditation by Professional/Statutory/Regulatory Body N/a 5.
+Final Qualification Postgraduate Diploma (PGDip) 6.
+Year of Validation 2015-16 Year of Amendment Last updated: 9 November 2015 7.
+Language of Study English 8.
+Mode of Study Full-time / Part-Time

-9. Criteria for admission to the programme
+9. Criteria for Admission to the Programme

 The normal entrance requirement is a UK Honours degree in Theology (classified 2.2 or above).
 Normally, broader degrees in Religious Studies and other subjects will not provide an adequate grounding for this programme.
-Students without a degree in theology may qualify for admission if they are able to demonstrate both academic ability and sufficient other theological background.
-Students wishing to take certain modules in Biblical Studies must demonstrate a proficiency in Greek or Hebrew at least to the standard of the relevant Oak Hill modules (as noted on the module descriptions).
+Students without a degree in Theology may qualify for admission if they are able to demonstrate both academic ability and sufficient other theological background.

+Students wishing to take certain modules in Biblical Studies as part of their programme must demonstrate a proficiency in Greek or Hebrew at least to the standard of the pre-requisites identified for the relevant Oak Hill modules (as noted on the Module Narratives).